Bassim789/filedir/README.md

 ## Futur developent
 - Support English and some other languages.
 - Add description also for files.
+- Support windows scanning (currently only mac an linux)
 - Change the way the data are loaded inside the browser to scale better (for now you can reach about half a million files).
 - Add test for the scanning and the visualisation.